brglng/im-control/README.md

 - Allows for setting compartments, including:
   - keyboard on/off state (e.g. Chinese/English mode for Chinese IMEs or Kana/English mode for Japanese IMEs).
   - conversion mode (e.g. alphanumeric/native mode).
+- Console window won't flash when running from GUI.
+- Other features, including conditional switching, etc.

 ## How It Works